Sandman2127/COVID19-Amplicon-Sequencing-Analysis-Pipeline/README.md

 </ul>

 #### Pipeline Minimal Software Requirements for running on AWS cloud resources:
-<p><strong>Nothing</strong></p>
+<p>                            *****<strong>Nothing</strong>*****                                   </p>
-<p>Simply use the publicly available image AMI ID: ami-0681e8be831a1a855.
-AMI Name: COVID19 Targeted Sequencing Analysis Pipeline.
+<p>Simply use the publicly available image AMI ID: ami-0681e8be831a1a855 with the AMI Name: COVID19 Targeted Sequencing Analysis Pipeline.
 It contains singularity and the singularity image file COVID19_Analysis.sif.
-Get your fastq data into the instance with the sabre key and run using the: 'Via the prebuilt Singularity Container' command below.</p>
+Get your fastq data into the instance with the sabre compatible key (described below) and run using the: 'Via the prebuilt Singularity Container' command below.</p>

 #### Pipeline Minimal Software Requirements for running locally w/Singularity: